olaals/end-to-end-RGB-pose-estimation-baseline/README.md

 python train_model.py baseline_cfg
 ```
 where baseline_cfg is the python config file in the configs directory
+\
 5. Visualize some results from training the model by running
 ```bash
 python test_visualization.py baseline_cfg
 ```

 # 3. Change training parameters, network etc.
-- All configurations are in **config.py**
+- All configurations are in the configs file in the config directory
+- Change the parameters in those configuration files, or make new ones.
+New configuration files will save a new state dict of the network in models/saved-models
-- If you wish to include another network, place it in models, and implement loading it in **models/fetch_network.py**
+- If you wish to include another network, place it in models, and implement loading it in **models/fetch_network.py**, then create a new config file for it.

 # 4: Suggestions for things to test
 - Compare baseline network with EfficientNet (used in CosyPose)